 The Ecology of Re-peat

 It wasn't long ago that we learned of the hidden power of the erased yet mystical, and animated peatland.
-It took just one story on a bog, one scientific core of the peat earth, and a few print-out graphs floating in the wind, and the seed of RE-PEAT was planted.
+It took just one boggy story, one scientific core of the peat earth, and a few print-out graphs floating in the wind, and the seed of RE-PEAT was planted.
 Then, before we knew it, the story seeds were surrounding us and we all became well and truly brain-deep in boggy shoots.